-A school was built at the site in 1959, originally to be called the 'Lower Mittagong School' but eventually called Toombong School.
+The school at Mittagong Training School for Boys was originally called the 'Lower Mittagong School' but eventually its name was changed to Toombong School.
 The Department admitted in its Annual Report of that year that it wanted to avoid any connotation that the school was 'lower' than any of the other local schools.

 Prepared by: Naomi Parry and Liam Hogan

 Created: 13 May 2011, Last modified: 21 September 2018